Remote depots for code drops

 Remote depots are accessed either by the built-in user named remote, or by the service user of the accessing server’s p4d, if a service user is configured.
 Service users (including the built-in remote user) do not consume Helix Core licenses.

-By default, all files on a Helix Server can be accessed remotely.
+By default, all files on a Helix Core Server can be accessed remotely.
 To limit or eliminate remote access to a particular server, use p4 protect to set permissions for user remote or the remote site’s service user on that server.
 We recommend that administrators deny access to user remote across all files and all depots by adding the following permission line in the p4 protect table:

 list user remote * -//...